-If the learned associations cause the effect of health messages, we should still find an effect after a delay, because children in the health-frame condition have already learned the crackers are healthy.
+If learned associations cause the effect of health messages, we should still find an effect after a delay, because children in the health-frame condition have already learned the crackers are healthy.
 By contrast, if children make online inferences about the food items, we should not find an effect of the health message after the two-week delay, because the message is no longer at their focus of attention.
 Supporting our prediction, we found an interaction between the message and time of measurement (F(1,33) = 8.27, p < .01).
-Whereas at $t_1$ , participants in the healthy condition consumed less than those in the yummy condition, at t2, we found no differences in consumption between participants who originally were in the healthy and yummy conditions ( $M{\text{healthy}} = 7.31 \text{ vs. } M{\text{yummy}} = 7.86; t < 1$ ).
-Moreover, children who originally were in the healthy condition increased their consumption from $t_1$ , that is, immediately after the appeal (M = 3.18) to $t_2$ , that is, approximately two weeks after the appeal (M = 7.31; t(16) = 3.95, p < 1.05).005), whereas consumption of those originally in the yummy condition did not change (t < 1).
-Similarly, whereas at $t_1$ , participants in the healthy condition were less likely than those in the yummy condition to choose the Wheat Thins crackers over the Ritz crackers, at t2, we found no difference in choice between participants who originally were in the healthy and yummy conditions ( $M{\text{healthy}} = 53\%$ vs. $M{\text{yummy}} = 66\%$ , $X^2(1) < 1$ ).
+Whereas at t1, participants in the healthy condition consumed less than those in the yummy condition, at t2, we found no differences in consumption between participants who originally were in the healthy and yummy conditions ( $M{healthy} = 7.31$ vs. $M{yummy} = 7.86$ ; t < 1).
+Moreover, children who originally were in the healthy condition increased their consumption from t1, that is, immediately after the appeal (M = 3.18; based on the sub-sample who completed also the second measurement) to t2, that is, approximately two weeks after the appeal (M = 7.31; t(16) = 3.95, p < .005), whereas consumption of those originally in the yummy condition did not change (t < 1).
+Similarly, whereas at t1, participants in the healthy condition were less likely than those in the yummy condition to choose the Wheat Thins crackers over the Ritz crackers, at $t_2$ , we found no difference in choice between participants who originally were in the healthy and yummy conditions ( $M{\text{healthy}} = 53\%$ vs. $M{\text{yummy}} = 66\%$ , $X^2(1) < 1$ ).
 Finally, we found no differences in consumption between children who remembered the message correctly (53% of those originally in the healthy condition and 47% in the yummy condition) and those who did not (ps > .28).

-Taken together, these results suggest health information reduces current and planned consumption among children only when such information is salient at the time of consumption (i.e., at $t_1$ , when children consumed the crackers immediately after hearing the story).
+Taken together, these results suggest health information reduces current and planned consumption among children only when such information is salient at the time of consumption (i.e., at t1, when children consumed the crackers immediately after hearing the story).
 When the health information is not salient, even if the child can retrieve it, it does not affect consumption; thus attention to healthfulness, rather than knowledge about it, causes the effect.
 This finding is consistent with an online-inference account, whereby the instrumentality of the food needs to be emphasized at the time of consumption and is not consistent with a learned-association account, according to which mere knowledge about the health benefits would reduce consumption.

 To summarize, the results of our first study confirm our hypothesis that presenting food as instrumental to achieving a health goal (i.e., being strong) decreases preschoolers' tendency to consume it, leading to decreased current and planned consumption.
 After a two-week delay, we find no effect of the health message.
-Whereas this null effect is consistent with our online-inference account, one could wonder about the long-term effects of our manipulation.
+Whereas this null effect is consistent with our onlineinference account, one could wonder about the long-term effects of our manipulation.
 Note our manipulation was rather minor-a single exposure to a subtle message.
 Other health messages to which children are exposed are probably repeated multiple times over the children's daily lives (e.g., every meal); thus we could possibly expect long-term effects even though we did not observe them in our study.

-STUDY 2: "MAKES YOU STRONG" FRAME UNDERMINES CONSUMPTION AND EVALUATION OF TASTE
+STUDY 2: "MAKES YOU STRONG" FRAME UNDERMINES CONSUMPTION AND TASTE EVALUATION